Operational debt: The hidden cost of convenience

 Operational data helps businesses understand what’s working and what’s not.
 It can highlight bottlenecks, reveal trends, and uncover opportunities for improvement.
 Without it, decisions are based on guesswork and intuition, which often leads to poor outcomes and missed opportunities.

-How do we relieve management debt?
+How do we relieve operational debt?

 You might wonder: "How do we handle priorities in the business, knowing any of them could later become operational debt?"
 It’s a common concern.